void-linux/void-packages/Manual.md

 - `gnu-makefile` For packages that use GNU make, build arguments can be passed in via `make_build_args` and install arguments via `make_install_args`.
-The build target can be overriden via `make_build_target` and the install target via `make_install_target`.
+The build target can be overridden via `make_build_target` and the install target via `make_install_target`.

 - `go` For programs written in Go that follow the standard package